lhcb/scheduling-event-model/GeneralConsiderations.md

 Such a mode of concurrent operation does imply that the data on the TES has to be immutable once it has been put there - otherwise algorihms may see outdated versions of objects on the TES.

+## Implications for Gaudi's Tools and Algorithms

+In a concurrent running scenario, Tools and Algorithms must use state sparingly.
+Immutable state is fine, but state that changes within an event, or from event to event will need to be protected from concurrent access, and therefore limit the parallelisation opportunities.

+Special care must be taken with counter-like data like counters, histograms and ntuples.
+Again, these services should be implemented in services that talk to the tools and algorithms using message passing.
+That way, the most frequent type of message (increment counter, fill histogram, fill tuple) can be queued in the pipe's mailbox without blocking the time-sensitive part of the algorithm.
+Obviosuly, care must be taken that these services are given enough priority to avoid the calling tools or algorithms blocking on a full mailbox.